-Florida rain usually doesn’t last too long, so sometimes stopping for a bite to eat, even if it’s just a snack, kills just enough time for the rain to let up while you’re munching away.
+Luckily, Florida rain showers usually don’t last too long.
+Stopping for a bite to eat, even if it’s just a snack, could kill just enough time for the rain to let up while you’re munching away.

-Don’t get discouraged when it starts to rain.
-There are still many rides that do not close if it’s raining since they are located inside.
-Just find the closest one and hop in line (Bonus if the queue is also inside).
+While there are some attractions that close down when it’s raining, there are many more rides that do not close since they are inside.
+Just find the closest one and hop in line (Bonus if the queue is also inside!).

-Tip: My favorite place to be while it’s raining is in The Land Pavilion in EPCOT.
-Not only is it the home of Soarin’ (one of my favorites!), you can also ride Living With The Land, and get something to eat at either Sunshine Seasons Food Court or The Garden Grill without ever leaving the building.
+Pro Tip: My favorite place to be while it’s raining is in The Land Pavilion in EPCOT.
+Not only is it the home of Soarin’ Around the World (one of my favorites!), you can also ride Living With The Land, and get something to eat at either Sunshine Seasons Food Court or The Garden Grill without ever leaving the building.

 **This post contains Affiliate Links.
 By purchasing through the link, we may receive a small commission.
 It does not cost you anything, but it does ensure that we can keep on going, so thank you**